jamesray1/CV/crypto-industry-experience.md

 Cons:

-- rather than using consensus, mutual and reputational credit hinges on KYC.
-But perhaps this isn't such a bad thing, and you could potentially have a web-of-trust like mechanism (a la [KILT](https://www.youtube.com/watch?v=BrflSdCOLvE&list=PLp0_ueXY_enWqrfP_vR4PLhzQj76fLT8y)) to decentralise the KYC and trust.
-More details are below, or above.
-Additionally, if you don't need to transact currencies, and just transfer data, then Holochain, Secure Scuttlebutt, and Dat Protocol are more suitable than blockchains, with the above advantages.
+- rather than using consensus, mutual and reputational credit, if used to transact, hinges on KYC.
+But perhaps using KYC isn't such a bad thing, and you could potentially have a web-of-trust like mechanism (a la [KILT](https://www.youtube.com/watch?v=BrflSdCOLvE&list=PLp0_ueXY_enWqrfP_vR4PLhzQj76fLT8y)) to decentralise the KYC and trust, and also enable the ability to revoke trust from any entity at any time.
+Additionally, if you don't need to transact currencies, and just transfer data, then Holochain, [Secure Scuttlebutt](https://www.scuttlebutt.nz/), and [Dat Protocol](https://www.datprotocol.com/) are more suitable than blockchains, with Holochain having the above advantages.
 Not enforcing universal consensus is what enables unlimited scalability.

 ### <a href="https://github.com/libp2p/rust-libp2p/pull/767">Gossipsub</a> development